 SDG 12: Responsible consumption and production

 We support and advocate for more conscious, sustainable production and consumption of fashion in all parts of the value chain.
-The launch in late 2019 of Copenhagen Fashion Week’s three-year plan, which is designed to accelerate the sustainable development of the fashion industry, will set new standards for fashion week participation, pushing the industry in a more responsible, future-proof direction.
+The launch of Copenhagen Fashion Week’s three-year action plan in January 2020, which is designed to accelerate the sustainable development of the fashion industry, will set new standards for fashion week participation, pushing the industry in a more responsible, future-proof direction.

 Resource efficiency is also a centrepiece of the actual event production of Copenhagen Fashion Week.
-For instance in June 2019 we initiated a ban on single-use plastic bottles at all Copenhagen Fashion Week events, facilities, shows and showrooms, effective as of SS20.
+For instance in June 2019 we initiated a ban on single-use plastic bottles at all Copenhagen Fashion Week events, facilities, shows and showrooms, effective as of the August 2019 (SS20) edition of fashion week.
 We also developed and published a free 15-step guide to inspire fashion brands to produce more responsible shows, presentations and events.
 The guide will be updated each season to reflect new insights and knowledge on responsible event production.
-In terms of our own production of fashion week activities, we always prioritize selecting sustainable options for supplies, including organic and preferably locally sourced food and snacks, sustainable beverages, no single-use plastic cutlery, straws or tableware, the most environmentally friendly busses available, electric cars and Fairtrade organic cotton staff t-shirts.
-We have stopped using goodie bags at our events.
+In terms of our own production of fashion week activities, we always prioritize selecting sustainable options for supplies, including organic, vegetarian and preferably locally sourced food and snacks, sustainable beverages, no single-use plastic cutlery, straws or tableware, the most environmentally friendly busses available and electric cars.
+We have stopped using goodie bags and stopped producing new seasonal staff uniforms.

 As of 2020 we will release a sustainability report on our progress to hold ourselves accountable and to maintain transparency, while simultaneously encouraging fashion companies to do the same.